MicrosoftDocs/visualstudio-docs/mac/installation.md

   ![Assessing your system](media/installer-image3.png)

-5. We'll then present you with an alert dialog asking you to acknowledge the Privacy and License terms.
+5. You will then be presented with an alert dialog asking you to acknowledge the Privacy and License terms.
 Press the **Continue** button to acknowledge the terms:

   ![License dialog](media/installer-image4.png)

-6. The installer will present a list of required components that are missing and need to be downloaded and installed.
+6. The installer will present a list of required components that are missing and that need to be downloaded and installed.
 Select the products you wish to download here:

   ![Select Items](media/installer-image5.png)